superfaceai/cli/README.md

   -l, --local            When set to true, provider name argument is used as a filepath to provider.json file -p, --profile=profile  (required) Specifies profile to associate with provider -q, --quiet            When set to true, disables the shell echo output of init actions.
+  --no-env               When set to true command does not prepare security varibles in .env file

 EXAMPLES
   $ superface configure twilio -p send-sms